 I also typically eliminate any 1-offs.
 I find they typically draw too much attention to themselves by their mere inclusion.
 That also has the added benefit of making my report easier to write, and easier to read as well.

-Also might do error rates.
+I also might do error rates.
 Once again, though, I try to keep it simple.
 If the user aces a particular task, that’s a 100.
 If they veer off somewhere but eventually get back on track, or if they complete everything but miss 1 small part, that’s a 50.
 If they give up and look to me (and even then complete it with some help from me), that’s a 0.
-I add ‘em all up, and then generally use simple academic grade scale – 90 and above is an A, 80 to 90 a B, and so on.
+I add ‘em all up, and then generally use a simple academic grade scale – 90 and above is an A, 80 to 90 a B, and so on.
 I just want to give my audience a rough idea of how the system performed.
 (BTW, time on task – because of think aloud – means absolutely nothing to me.)

 Finally, I also like to do a SUS.
 Note, though, that scores for individual tests mean almost nothing on their own.
 I do keep a running total of all tests we run however.
 And that let’s me compare 1 particular score to all the rest, to an average for the type of system or user group, or for previous tests of the same thing.
 Very helpful.